The Palladian Style in Country Architecture

 Features of the Palladian style

-• austere forms (the simplest geometric forms are used - the square, the circle, the triangle, based on Vitruvius' "golden ratio")
+• austere forms (the simplest geometric shapes are used — the square, the circle, the triangle, based on Vitruvius's "golden ratio")

-• symmetrical facade and in general the symmetry of the parts of the building
+• a symmetrical facade and, in general, symmetry among the parts of the building

 • smooth walls in light colors: brick or stone

-• porticos or loggias in the center of the facade, which are decorated with columns
+• porticoes or loggias at the center of the facade, decorated with columns

 • covered colonnades on both sides of the main house